 Unacknowledged employment

-In its 2022 report, the Racing and Breeding Industry Reference Committee noted high levels of informal work within the sector, such as volunteers.
-The report also highlighted the increasing reliance of enterprises on informal training that has created a thinning VET market.
-Skills Insight is currently undertaking a research project to examine how barriers to formal training delivery may be addressed in the industry.
+In 2022, the Racing and Breeding Industry Reference Committee noted high levels of informal and voluntary work within the sector.
+They also highlighted a thinning VET market due to enterprises’ increasing reliance on informal training.
+Skills Insight is undertaking a research project to examine how barriers to formal industry training delivery may be addressed

 14,089